-We do not want to suggest a functional form of a utility function defined on the set C of all conceivable choices (p_0 , τ).
+We do not want to suggest a functional form of a utility function defined on the set C of all conceivable choices (p_0, τ) .
 Instead of this we propose identifying the causes of satisfactions and dissatisfactions in every concrete application context and making them explicit in the modelling of the utility function $u(p, \tau)$.
 Preferences for and against an early resolution of risk may be motivated by curiosity, hope, or fear or even the fear of losing the hope.
-Emotional factors of this kind are important for the wellbeing of the decision maker and therefore should enter the utility evaluation.
+Emotional factors of this kind are important for the wellbeing of the decision maker, Bell (1981).
+Moreover in suitable dosages, such emotions enhance decision making.
+Decision makers experiencing and anticipating Pope Selten Risk and EUT 18 11:37 AM, Saturday, 28 November 2009 too little fear and regret in contemplating risky choices, for instance, undertake foolhardy choices, Damasio (1994) and Camille et al (2004).
+Those taking choices yielding too little in the way of thrills and hope for the brain's needed stimulation often compensate with other choices that involve socially and personally destructive behaviour such as juvenile delinquency and excessive social gambling, Scitovsky (1976), 1981, Pope (2001) and Pope forthcoming.
+Since they affect utility in the current choice, and the appropriateness of future choice, emotions should enter the utility evaluation of each choice.
 In this respect SKAT, the Stages of Knowledge Ahead Theory (Pope, Leitner and Leopold 2006) can be useful as a modelling guide.